faenrandir/a_careful_examination/documents/lgbt/lds-statements-on-cause-and-cure-for-homosexuality.md

 > All of us are subject to feelings and impulses.
 Some are worthy and some of them are not; some of them are natural and some of them are not.
 We are to control them, meaning we are to direct them according to the moral law.

-Elder Boyd K. Packer, Acting President of the Quorum of the Twelve Apostles, October 2010 General Conference [Cleansing the Inner Vessel](https://www.churchofjesuschrist.org/general-conference/2010/10/cleansing-the-inner-vessel?lang=eng)
+Elder Boyd K. Packer, October 1990 General Conference [Covenants](https://www.churchofjesuschrist.org/study/general-conference/1990/10/covenants?lang=eng)

 ### some suppose that they were preset